-In an effort to further improve emergency preparedness and response, BVES implemented the iRestore APP, which provides First Responders (Big Bear Fire Department and San Bernardino Sheriff's Department-Big Bear Lake Detachment) and BVES's internal Damage Assessment Teams a tool to quickly document and report problems along its distribution system and facilities to Dispatch.
-The iRestore Responder Application will provide emergency and remedial response needs at the ground-level allowing public safety partners, utility personnel, and contractors to coordinate and execute emergent eorrections and quickly in the future.
+In an effort to further improve emergency preparedness and response, BVES implemented the iRestore APP, which provides First Responders (Big Bear Fire Department and San Bernardino Sheriff's Department - Big Bear Lake Detachment) and BVES's internal Damage Assessment Teams a tool to quickly document and report problems along its distribution system and facilities to Dispatch.
+The iRestore Responder Application will provide emergency and remedial response needs at the ground-level allowing public safety partners, utility personnel, and contractors to coordinate and execute emergent corrections and quickly identify at-risk events to bolster near miss tracking in the future.